ISTAFAMARSHALL/ISTAFAMARSHALL/README.md

-From 15+ Years in Customer Service to Full-Stack Developer:

-Hello I am Istafa Anthony Marshall
+Hello I'm Istafa Anthony Marshall

 In a world where technology evolves by the minute, it’s easy for developers to lose sight of the end user.
 But for me, Istafa Anthony Marshall, the user has always been at the forefront of what I do, even before I took the coding plunge.
 How so?
 For over 15 years, I immersed myself in the demanding but rewarding realm of customer service across various industries.
 This experience has given me a profound understanding of people, their pain points, their desires, and the tiny inconveniences they face that technology can solve.
 It's this very human-centric perspective that I bring into my life as a full-stack developer today.